We are excited to support teacher learning during the Summer of 2025.

 The UCBHSSP is excited to offer a community of practice for teachers and coordinators that work with Newcomers.
 This collaborative effort to increase access to content and language learning will meet 4-6 times online during the 2024-25 school year.
 During these sessions, participants will learn new strategies.
 Additionally, educators will share their own strategies, the resulting student work, and modifications based on instruction.
 The first meeting is on Sept.
 10 at 4:00pm on zoom, however interested participants can still join the community of practice at any time during the year.

-Register here - Zoom link will be sent before the event.
+Register here (link is external)- Zoom link will be sent before the event.

 A number of units across campus offer programs in support of the ongoing learning of classroom teachers.
 Check out this events calendar and share it with your colleagues in other content areas.